Rapid transit: Crew size and automation

+Another obstacle to conversion of existing lines to fully automated operation is that the conversion may necessitate a shutdown of operations.
+Furthermore, where several lines share the same infrastructure, it may be necessary to share tracks between automated and human-operated trains at least for a transitory period.
+The Nuremberg U-Bahn converted the existing U2 to fully automated (GoA4) in early 2010 without a single day of service disruption.
+Before that it had run in mixed operation with the newly opened fully driverless U3 from 2008.
+Nuremberg U-Bahn was the first system in the world to undertake such a transition with mixed operation and without service disruption.
+While this demonstrates that those technological hurdles can be overcome, the project was severely delayed, missing the target of being in operation in time for the 2006 FIFA World Cup and the hoped for international orders for the system of automation employed in Nuremberg never materialized.

 Systems that use automatic trains also commonly employ full-height platform screen doors or half-height automatic platform gates in order to improve safety and ensure passenger confidence, but this is not universal, as networks like Nuremberg do not, using infrared sensors instead to detect obstacles on the track.
 Conversely, some lines which retain drivers or manual train operation nevertheless use PSDs, notably London's Jubilee Line Extension.
 The first network to install PSDs on an already operational system was Hong Kong's MTR, followed by the Singapore MRT.

 As for larger trains, the Paris Métro has human drivers on most lines but runs automated trains on its newest line, Line 14, which opened in 1998.
-The older Line 1 was subsequently converted to unattended operation by 2012, and it is expected that Line 4 will follow by 2023.
+The older Line 1 was subsequently converted to unattended operation by 2012, and Line 4 in 2023.
 The North East MRT line in Singapore, which opened in 2003, is the world's first fully automated underground urban heavy-rail line.
 The MTR Disneyland Resort line is also automated, along with trains on the South Island line.